GaTech-OMSCS-Adit-Rada/cs7643-project/instr_fine_tune/notes.md

 - Inherits from run_19, and simply changes AdamW to SGD.
 - RAM usage with SGD and AdamW both at 14.2Gb

+* **run_34**
+- Tried with T4 GPU(15 gb) with batch size 4, and OOM.
+Repeated the same with L4 GPU (22.5 gb), also OOM.
+- Thus tried again with L4 GPU (batch_size 2).

+* **run_35**
+- There was a wierd loss spike in run_34, so I did 1% warmup so majority of schedule is cosine annealing.
+Now, the loss spike isn't there.
+- There was a lot of overfitting.
+So, I'll retry with 1 epoch.

+* **run_37**
+- Overfitting was happening this indicates that run 36 is the best with rank=16.

 To Try:
 * Learning rate schedulers
 * Optimizer type (SGD, AdamW)